expo/expo/docs/versions/unversioned/sdk/webbrowser.md

 ##### Important

 When you are developing your Expo experience and handling redirections, to test, you need to open your application via the `exp://` URI without the port.
-This is a workaround needed when developing because without it, Expo will reload the experience instead of redirecting you to the existing one.
+This is a workaround needed when developing, because without it, Expo will reload the experience instead of redirecting you to the existing one.

 #### Other uses